-Fig. 5-15 "Security" Menu
+Fig. 5-14 "Security" Menu

-Supervisor/ User Password is Enabled Password is active.
-BIOS Setup cannot be opened until the password has been entered.
-Certain Setup fields are thus configurable by the user, including the user password.
-The field reset the password ets automatically from [Disabled] to [Enabled] when I is entered.
-Set User Password This field ope has been ent or deleted by ens the dialog box for entering a password.
-Once it rered correctly, the user password can be changed pressing "Return" and thus deactivated.
-Set Supervisor Pass- word This field ope has been ent deleted by pr ens the dialog box for entering a password.
-Once it ered, the supervisor password can be changed or essing "Return" and thus deactivated.
+ı Set Supervisor Password This field opens the dialog box for entering a password.
+Once it has been entered, the supervisor password can be changed or deleted by pressing "Return" and thus deactivated.
+Set User Password This field opens the dialog box for entering a password.
+Once it has been entered correctly, the user password can be changed or deleted by pressing "Return" and thus deactivated.
 Password on boot [Disabled] No password required for system boot.
-[Enabled] Supervisor or user password must be entered for system boot.
-Fixed disk boot sector [Normal] All types of hard-disk access are permitted.
-[Write Protec ted] This is a way of protecting against boot viruses.

-Diskette access This mode of protection is not active unless "Password on boot " is set to [enabled].
+[Enabled] nabled] Supervisor or user password must be entered for system boot.
+Fixed disk boot sector Normal All types of hard-disk access are permitted. protected No operating system can be installed.
+This is a way of protecting against boot viruses.
+Diskette access This mode of protection is not active unless "Password on boot" is set to [enabled].
 Supervisor Diskette access is not possible unless the supervisor password was entered during system boot.
 User Diskette access is not possible unless the user password was entered during system boot.